rokubop/roku_knausj_talon/roku_features/head_triggered_actions/README.md

 - Sometimes the mouse jumps while in head tracking mode, so this tries to recalibrate the anchor point every time that happens.
 - Sometimes you will still need to manually reset the position
 - Defaults to frozen mouse after stopping
+- Does not work with mouse movement actions like turning a character in game, because every time you programmatically move the mouse, you lose head tracking ability for 1 second.